fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Grading
 No reason to change now!
-Same as usual rubric.
-30 points.
+Same rubric, 800-900 words, 30 points.
 Beyond your numeric score, this final assignment is a last chance for a grade tweak. if you're near the bubble between two grades as far as your point total indicates, a thoughtful reflection here gets you the higher grade.
 "%}